monopole/mdrip/README.md

 The above command should show an error, and exit with non-zero status, because the tutorial has errors.

-For quieter output, try the `test` command:
+For a clearer description of the error, try the `test` command:

 <!-- @testTheBlocks -->
 ```